 The final equation details the sources of income to the capital account.
-The savings rates for households (SHH in I1) and enterprises (SEN in I2) are defined as variables using the same adjustment mechanisms used for tax rates; $shhb_h$ and $senb_e$ are the savings rates in the base solution, $dabshh_h$ and $dabsen_e$ are absolute changes in the base rates, SHADJ and SEADJ are multiplicative adjustment factors, DSHH and DSEN are additive adjustment factors and $shh01_h$ and $sen01_e$ are vectors of zeros and non zeros that scale the additive adjustment factors.
+The savings rates for households (SHH in I1) and enterprises (SEN in I3) are defined as variables using the same adjustment mechanisms used for tax rates; shhb_h and senb_e are the savings rates in the base solution, dabshh_h and dabsen_e are absolute changes in the base rates, SHADJ and SEADJ are multiplicative adjustment factors, DSHH and DSEN are additive adjustment factors and shh01{h} and sen01{e} are vectors of zeros and non zeros that scale the additive adjustment factors.
 However, unlike the tax rate equations, each of the savings rates equations has two additional adjustment factors - SADJ and DS.
-These serve to allow the user to vary the savings rates for households and enterprises in tandem; this is useful when the macroeconomic closure conditions require increases in savings by domestic institutions and it is not deemed appropriate to force all the adjustment on a single group of institutions.
-20
+These serve to allow the user to vary the savings rates for households and enterprises in tandem; this is useful when the macroeconomic closure conditions require increases in savings by domestic institutions.21

-Total savings in the economy are defined (I3) as shares (SHH) of households' after tax income, where direct taxes (TYH) have first call on household income, plus the allowances for depreciation at fixed rates (deprec) out of factor income, the savings of enterprise savings at fixed rates (SEN) out of after tax income, the government budget deficit/surplus (KAPGOV) and the current account 'deficit' (CAPWOR).
-The last two terms of I3 - KAPGOV and CAPWOR - are defined below by equations in the market clearing block.
+Total savings by households (HHSAV_h) are summed in (I2) while those for enterprises (ENTSAV_e) are summed in (I4).
+Total savings in the economy are defined (I5) as savings by households and enterprises, plus allowances for (accounting) depreciation at fixed rates (deprec) out of factor income, the government budget deficit/surplus (KAPGOV) and the current account 'deficit' (CAPWOR).
+The last two terms of I5 - KAPGOV and CAPWOR - are defined below by equations in the market clearing block.